tekknolagi/tekknolagi.github.com/_posts/2023-07-01-ssa-from-stack-bytecode.md

 1. The block has predecessors
 1. The block is part of a loop; it has itself as a predecessor

-Predecessors are where phi nodes come into play.
-Phi nodes are fancy-sounding pseudo-instructions that don't actually generate any code[^phi-codegen].
+Predecessors are where phi instructions come into play.
+Phi instructions (ϕ instructions) are fancy-sounding pseudo-instructions that don't actually generate any code[^phi-codegen].
 They are only there to merge multiple definitions of the same variable in different blocks.

 [^phi-codegen]: Kinda.
 There will be some sequence of moves to get values in
     the right registers when converting out of SSA.